biomendi/BIOINFORMATICS-IN-ONE-LINE/README.md

-# Bioinformatics in one line
+# BIOINFORMATICS IN ONE LINE

 Collection of useful commands for bioinformatics purposes.
 All in one line!